wp-plugins/nextgen-facebook/readme.txt

 = Multisite Aware =

 The Pro version license(s) can be assigned to the whole multisite network and/or to specific sites within the multisite network.
+Note that the default site / blog must be licensed to allow Pro version updates from the Network Admin interface.

 == Installation ==